flutter/website/src/resources/faq.md

 ### Can I use Flutter inside of my existing native app?

 Yes, learn more in the [add-to-app][] section of our website.
-Also, note that experimental support for adding [multiple Flutter screens or views][] is available.

 ### Can I access platform services and APIs like sensors and local storage?